cjbr-nonbot/Website-v1/README.md

 # About me

-im a highschool student studying computes sciences and web development
+im a highschool student studying computes sciences and web developmen